 One fine night in December 2014, Cookie, our Elf on the Shelf, decided to spread out a towel, set up her own deck chair, chill out at my beach and recover from her busy day_

-There you go, your turn not to create your own miniature Zen garden - what is going to be part of yours?
+There you go, your turn not to create your own miniature Zen garden - what is yours going to look like?